-TH: We heard that you are one of the brains behind the Wealth Creation Blueprint!
+WW: We heard that you are one of the brains behind the Wealth Creation Blueprint!
 Can you tell us a little more about how you, Dr. Sundardas Dharmadas Annamalay and Raymond Ng came up with this excellent concept?

 D’Niel: Dr Sun sourced, advised and created the intellectual property that is used in the Wealth Creation Blueprint.
 The results are extremely valuable in helping entrepreneurs to identify their strengths and weaknesses.

 Since the human aspect is central to the investment mandate and approach of Stocks & Strauss, it made sense for us to partner with Dr Sun and Raymond on this project as it is a clear mutualistic relationship between the partners.

 WW: What is the one thing you would like to tell young people who wish to pursue their dreams?